A Java application will throw a

 java.lang.StackOverflowError when a thread of execution consumes all of the memory available to that thread's stack.
 This usually results from a very deep method call stack.

 In most cases, this error is caused by infinite recursion (a problem with your application code), but it is sometimes caused by a legitimately large use of a thread's stack.
-On Heroku's Free, Hobby, and Standard-1X dynos the default Java thread stack size is 512 KB (
+On Heroku's Free, Eco, Basic (formerly Hobby), and Standard-1X dynos the default Java thread stack size is 512 KB (

 -Xss512k), which overrides the default JVM setting of 1 MB.
 This difference may cause an app to work locally, but throw a